How to become a sound engineer: Matilda's story

 Matilda says that, although it's a male-dominated field, women shouldn't be disheartened and if it's a career that appeals to them they should just go for it!

-What to expect if you want to be a live sound engineer
+What to expect if you want to be an engineer

 - How many people work in the engineering sector?